vany0114/vany0114.github.io/_posts/2018-5-1-Microservices-part3.md

 }
 ```

-> As a bonus code, I made an [API](https://github.com/vany0114/microservices-dotnetcore-docker-servicefabric/blob/master/src/Application/Duber.Trip.API/Controllers/EventStoreController.cs) to take advantage to our Event Store (remember, Event Store is read-only, is immutable, it's a source of truth), so think about how helpful and worthwhile it could be, take a look at this [awesome post](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to understand the pros and cons about Event Sourcing.
+> As a bonus code, I made an [API](https://github.com/vany0114/microservices-dotnetcore-docker-servicefabric/blob/master/src/Application/Duber.Trip.API/Controllers/EventStoreController.cs) to take advantage of our Event Store (remember, Event Store is read-only, is immutable, it's a source of truth), so think about how helpful and worthwhile it could be, take a look at this [awesome post](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to understand the pros and cons about Event Sourcing.

 * **Domain Event Handlers with MediatR**

 As I said earlier, we are using `Weapsy.CQRS` in our *Trip* microservice to manage CQRS stuff, among them, domain events/handlers.
 But we still to manage domain events/handlers in our *Invoice* microservice, that's why we're going to use [MediatR](https://github.com/jbogard/MediatR) to manage them.
 So, the idea is the same as described earlier, we have domain events which are dispatched through a dispatcher to all interested parties.
-So, the idea is pretty simple, we have an abstraction of an `Entity` who is the one that publish domain events in our domain model (remember, an `Aggregate` is an `Entity` as well).
+So, the idea is pretty simple, we have an abstraction of an `Entity` which is the one that publishes domain events in our domain model (remember, an `Aggregate` is an `Entity` as well).
 So, every time an *Entity* calls `AddDomainEvent` method, we're just storing the event in memory.

 ```c#
 public abstract class Entity